omkarmujgond/fast-video-segmentation/README.md

 #### datasets

-1. Training the segmentation network that is resnet50_segnet model.
+1. Data for training the segmentation network that is resnet50_segnet model.
 This is a combination of encoder:[resnet50](model/resnet50.py) and decoder: [segnet](model/segnet.py)

 Download the dataset from [alexgkendell][]'s  gitbub tutorial.
 This dataset contains 701 annotated images (367: train, 101: val, 233: test).
 These images are single frame images and they are used to train segmentation network.
 More information is provided in the __training section__

 [alexgkendell]: https://github.com/alexgkendall/SegNet-Tutorial/tree/master/CamVid
 The dataset used is the standard CamVid dataset that can be downloaded from

-2. Training the full network explained in two different steps in __training section__ required following dataset.
+2. Data for training the full network explained in two different steps in __training section__ required following dataset.

 The dataset required for this is the same dataset as above but sampled at 30 frames per second.
 30th frame is considered as current frame and 1st - 29th frame is considered as key frames.
 Annotation is provided for the current frame that is the 30th frame.